-Whether you work for an IT consulting firm, or on your own as an independent contractor, you have worked hard to learn and develop the skills that got you where you are today.
+Whether you work for a consulting firm, or on your own as an independent contractor, you have worked hard to learn and develop the skills that got you where you are today.
 After all that hard work, the last thing you want is to lose it all due to disability.
-And while you might think that the IT field is not dangerous enough to warrant disability insurance, the truth is that disability can strike anyone, at any time.
+And while you might think that the field is not dangerous enough to warrant disability insurance, the truth is that disability can strike anyone, at any time.

 The first thing you should do when shopping for disability coverage is make sure that you are purchasing insurance from a reputable provider with strong financial ratings.
 If you’re not sure, speak with a professional to get more information on potential providers.
 After that, here are some important things to look for:

-If you work as an independent IT consultant, you should carefully consider what your policy defines as “residual disability.”
+If you work as an independent consultant, you should carefully consider what your policy defines as “residual disability.”
 Policies with liberal definitions of residual disability will allow you to continue receiving benefits when your disability improves enough for you to begin working again during your transition back into full employment.
 This is especially beneficial to independent contractors as it often takes some time to rebuild your clientele after a long illness or injury.

 Nobody wants to think about suffering an illness or injury.
 But as someone with specialized skills in your field, your ability to earn an income as a professional is your most valuable asset.
 Contact us today to protect that asset with disability insurance for consultants.

 - Welcome to the Gutenberg Editor - September 9, 2022